 Patriotism wasn’t invented by Americans – though they have turned it into a deeply disturbing fetish – and one has only to look at lists of national days in other countries to realise that EVERY country thinks it’s the best.
 Yes, maybe some of them have needed extra effort to convince themselves, because the alternative – that things are not so great where they live – would be too much to bear.
 And others living under oppressive regimes are classic sufferers of Stockholm Syndrome, growing to love their tormentors.
 And let’s not forget that countries are the product of the people who live there, who are the products of the country, who are … you get the idea.

 But big or small, rich or poor, ancient or modern, most people in most countries believe theirs is the best in the world.
-Exceptionalism is not exceptional, and Americans have only turned theirs into a more all-embracing cult based on some quite wonderful achievements over 400 years underpinned by ignorance of how the rest of the world’s 7.8 billion inhabitants live.
+Exceptionalism is not exceptional, and Americans have only turned theirs into a more all-embracing cult based on some quite wonderful achievements over 400 years and shielded by a widespread ignorance of how the rest of the world’s 7.8 billion inhabitants live.

 That ignorance is partly the result a natural human instinct to focus on the near and now rather than the far and then, finessed by education choices, family history and community pressures.
 In the 19th Century in particular it sprang partly from the pressing necessities of developing its own 10-million square kilometres of land hitherto mostly untouched by agriculture and industry – the drive of “manifest destiny” – when foreign countries were either irrelevant or the birthplace of their fellow US citizens.